inanocs/inanocs/README.md

 I'm a 22 years old **Web Developer** and **Sysadmin**.
 I love all about Linux, open source, fullstack web development and new JS technologies.

-You can watch my Frontend projects following this link: https://vercel.com/inanocs
+You can watch my Frontend projects following this link: https://vercel.com/inanocs You can watch my technical skills in: https://app.codesignal.com/profile/inanocs
 <!--
 **inanocs/inanocs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.